 Family Hubs are government policy and various funding sources are available to the upper-tier local authorities.
 Some of this has been released, but much of this funding remains to be circulated.
 See our January 2022 funding article for an up-to-date review of government funding.

-Family Hubs are now government policy and several different departments are exploring how the family support they provide can tackle issues they are responsible for, such as reducing parental conflict and ensuring all children get the best start in life.
-The Department for Education has made specific funds available to local authorities, for example for data-focused projects, which can enhance or help initiate the development of a family hub model in a local area.
+Different government departments are seeking to tackle issues they are responsible for through Family Hubs, such as reducing parental conflict and ensuring all children get the best start in life.
+The Department for Education leads on Family Hubs and has made specific funds available to local authorities, for example for data-focused projects, which can enhance or help initiate the development of a family hub model in a local area.

 Many local authorities use Supporting Families money to help families meeting one or more (SF) criteria for both targeted support and intensive early help.
 Leeds and Westminster City Councils used their ‘earned autonomy’ from the Supporting Families criteria to re-purpose children’s centres and other buildings.

 The Isle of Wight combined existing Early Help funding streams with other sources to retain their children’s centres and re-purpose them to be Family Hubs.
 Manchester used Early Help money that was released under the terms of devolution.

 Bexley reduced costs by reorganising children’s centres, rationalising ‘back office’ staff roles, and redesigning their Thriving Families programme (as ‘Troubled Families’ is known locally).
 Chelmsford co-located staff and reduced IT overheads to cover refurbishment works and make overall savings.